owen2345/kubernetes_helper/README.md

       Note: The local template will be used instead of the default one.

 3. Install/setup the application on kubernetes
-  Open [.kubernetes/README.md](lib/templates/README.md) to see the instructions (customize the file according to your project and keep it updated)
+  Open [.kubernetes/README.md](lib/templates/README.md) to see the instructions (customize the file according to your project and keep it updated in your repository)

 ## Settings API